-It is the critic who is obsessed with his own immortality.
+It's the critic who is obsessed with his own immortality.
 That is why he quickly finds the tools of reduction and make them his own.
-But, in doing so, he has destroyed any ability to live into the future.
+But in doing so, he has destroyed any ability to live into the future.
 And he always learns too late.

 And what does all the knowledge avoid?
 Look at the forms in which knowledge is taken in, the instincts that are indiscriminate in the beginning.
 Call it instability but call it the form of the time.

 Those thinkers who are in for "conditioning" and "engineering" the society are all over their heads.
-Invariably they would condition that aspect of themselves which is beyond understanding.
+Invariably they would condition that aspect of themselves that is beyond understanding.
 They will condition the fallible understanding of the individual, the "abstract" part that is an empty place anyway.
-Abstract thinking as distinct from pure thinking.
-Abstraction is an inherited thought and thrown down onto the plastic mind.
+Abstract thinking as distinct from pure thinking that is.
+Abstraction is an inherited quality and thrown down onto the plastic mind.
 Where is it thrust from?
 By whose directions?
 To what end?
 Sometimes these appear to be significant questions.

 The writer gave up entertainment many years ago.
 What is paramount in this most demeaned, decimated age, is a path to meaning.
 The writer's rightful place in on that path.
 Entertainment belongs to billion dollar enterprises that weave some magic and vanishes.
 Entertainment is contrived in a way that makes it unappealing, mere child's play.
 The most difficult thing is to find a path to the infinite and, in fact, a path back to the transitory.
 The path to the infinite is probably easier but a good discipline.

 © 2019 David Eide.
 All rights reserved.